Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Gaseous Distribution Shape Classification

 \subsection{Twisted Distributions}

 The next classification that we consider is twisted distributions.
 The members of this class display significant rotation in the radial profiles of their eigenvectors.
-More specifically, they experience a gradual rotation of approximately 50-100 degrees throughout their radial profile.
-In some cases, twisted distributions display the eigenvalues approaching each other, yet the axes to radii ratios do not cross.
+More specifically, the minimum, intermediate, and maximum eigenvectors experience a gradual rotation of approximately 50-100 degrees throughout their radial profile with respect to the fixed $\uveci$, $\uvecj$, and \bm{$\hat{k}$} unit vectors and the total angular momentum.
+In some cases, twisted distributions display the eigenvalues approaching each other, yet the axes-to-radii ratios do not cross.
+However, as was noted in Section~\ref{sec: simple}, distributions with approximately equal eigenvalues, such as spherical distributions, may display frequent eigenvalue crossings.
+These distributions are still classified as twisted if they display gradual rotation in their radial profiles after smoothing with the Savitzky–Golay filter.

 A large percentage of distributions in our sample exhibit purely twisted radial profiles.
-Our sample of purely twisted distributions consists of 14 cold gas distributions, 12 warm distributions, 12 hot gas distributions, and 10 all gas distributions.
+Our sample of purely twisted distributions consists of 14 cold gas distributions, 10 warm distributions, 10 hot gas distributions, and 10 all gas distributions.
 An example of a twisted distribution is shown in the second row of Figure~\ref{fig: eigen_angle}.
-Figure~\ref{fig: cartoon} shows the twisting through a 2D representation for the intermediate eigenvector of the reduced inertia tensor which exhibits a smooth radial rotation throughout their halos radius.
+We also show alternative visualizations of twisted distributions in Figure~\ref{fig: twisted_projection} and Figure~\ref{fig: twisted_3d} in Appendix~\ref{appendix:viz}.